CJTozer/SublimeDiffView/README.md

-# SublimeDiffView
+# DiffView for Sublime Text 3
-Git and SVN Diff Viewer for Sublime Text 3
+*Git and SVN Diff Viewer for Sublime Text 3*

 ## Usage
 * `Alt + Shift + D` to run a diff